tai18aluettich/wptest/wp-content/plugins/capability-manager-enhanced/readme.txt

 * Feel free to <a href="https://publishpress.com/contact/">submit a help ticket</a> if you can't find an answer in the documentation or forum here.

 == Changelog ==

+= 1.7.2 - 3 Apr 2019 =
+  * Compat : WooCommerce integration - Users lacking access to the "Add New Order" submenu could not access Posts, Pages, Products or any other Post Type listing.
+This occurred if "use create_posts" option enabled and user lacks the create capability for Orders.

+= 1.7.1 - 29 Mar 2019 =
+  * Fixed : Press Permit integration - cannot load Permissions > Role Capabilities with Press Permit Core < 2.7

 = 1.7 - 28 Mar 2019 =
   * Feature : New right sidebar setting: "Type-Specific Capabilities" for selected post types (without activating Press Permit Core).